royu-toan/i-love-youtube/README.md

 # I Love Youtube 🥰

-This app use to search, view video's info and watch video from Youtube.
+This application use to search, view video's info and watch video from Youtube.

 ## View deployment